 National native plant orgs:

-• Founded by Doug Tallamy, an entomologist and originator of the native plant movement, a national initiative to get hundreds of thousands of native trees and plants in millions of yards across America.
+• Founded by Doug Tallamy, an entomologist and popularizer of the native plant movement, a national initiative to get hundreds of thousands of native trees and plants in millions of yards across America.

 • Protecting pollinators, conserving endangered species, reducing pesticide use and impacts, and advocating for change.